z669016/adventofcode-2017/README.md

 ## Day 2
 Maybe not the most efficient, but I decided to represent the matrix as a ```List``` of ```List's```, which is easy to transform using the stream API.
-A class to host the convenience methods for transforming the content wrapped the matrix.
+The class ```Spreadsheet``` to host the methods for performing the calculations.

-For part one, just create a List with the min values per row, and a List with the max values per row.
-I calculated the checksum by combining the two lists.
-For part two, I added a method to create a List of List's wich contained the easy dividable values per row.
+For part 1, just create a List with the min values per row, and a List with the max values per row.
+I calculated the checksum by zipping the two lists (using Guava ```Streams.zip```) and summing the absolute values of the difference within each pair of values.
+For part 2, I added a method to create a List of ```Pair<Integer,Integer>```s which contained the easy dividable values per row, and then sum the division of each pair.

 ## Day 3
 Looking at the spiral, you can also see squares, where the outer square starts at the right of the last number of the